Last Updated on July 5, 2026 by Daniel Globe

 Triple Falls in Arkansas is a quick Buffalo River hike you can do in about 0.5 miles roundtrip.
 You’ll follow a scenic creekside path to three cascades tucked near Kyles Landing, with the best flow after rain.
 The road in is steep gravel, so an all-wheel-drive vehicle helps, and cell service is spotty.
-It’s an easy, photogenic stop for families and waterfall fans, and there’s plenty more to know about the route and nearby spots.
+It’s an easy, photogenic stop for families and waterfall fans, and there’s plenty more to know about the route, the falls’ name, and nearby spots.

 Why Triple Falls Is Worth the Trip

 Triple Falls is worth the trip because it packs a lot into a short, easy hike.
 You cover just 0.5 miles roundtrip on a scenic path beside a creek, so you can focus on the water, rock, and green canopy instead of the effort.
-When the wet season swells the spring and wet weather creek, all three cascades come alive, and the scene feels especially rewarding for waterfall photography.
-You’ll see why nature lovers keep coming back: the falls shift with the rain, revealing more movement and sound, and the setting invites careful looking.
-Around the creek, you can climb, pause, and explore at your own pace, making the visit feel open and unforced.
+The 48-foot falls is fed by a year-round spring on one side and a seasonal creek on the other, so after good rain all three cascades run at once, and the scene feels especially rewarding for waterfall photography.
+Around the creek, you can climb, pause, and explore at your own pace.
 Near the Buffalo National River, the area adds a strong outdoor backdrop without demanding a long commitment.
-For you, that means more freedom, more beauty, and a quick escape into nature exploration.

 Where Triple Falls Is in Arkansas